6gh/Empty-Track-Creator/README.md

 # Empty Track Creator
 A simple tool for a simple job.
-GUI program source code found [here](https://github.com/6gh/Empty-Track-Creator-GUI)

 ## Purpose